There is a saying, “Once you have a baby, you can’t leave your home without packing half the house in your diaper bag!” And it really feels that way!

 Having four children, I have owned my fair share of diaper bags (and purses that I tried to turn into a diaper bag) and here is what I have disliked most about those:

 - They are so heavy!
-Which is why I made the list of what you really need in a diaper bag — everything else is non-essential.
+This is why I made the list of what you really need in a diaper bag — everything else is non-essential.

 - Everything falls to the bottom and I end up emptying out the whole bag to find what I’m looking for.